Event Horizon

 This title is due to be published on 23rd April, and will be despatched as soon as possible.

-Seventeen-year-old Milde is from the Outskirts, a place beyond the mountains where the dirt is corpse-rich, where mothers and daughters, banished from society, make their living – without rights, access to care, or legal status.
-But Milde refuses to accept the order of things and, together with some friends, she revolts against the government’s injustice.
-Arrested, imprisoned, and tortured, Milde is eventually presented with a final choice: to be executed publicly or, as part of an experiment, to be launched into space, into a black hole called the Mass.
-She chooses the Mass, opting to face its fathomless depth and loneliness rather than hurt the morale of her weary allies back home.
-Collapsing and expanding myth and reality, Event Horizon is an exquisite existential novel, dark as deep space, woven with reflections on oppression, solidarity, trauma and loss.
+Seventeen-year-old Milde is from the Outskirts, a place beyond the mountains where the dirt is corpse-rich, where mothers and daughters, banished from society, make their living – without rights, access to care or legal status.
+But Milde refuses to accept the order of things and, together with two friends, she revolts against the government’s injustice.
+Arrested, imprisoned and tortured, Milde is eventually presented with a stark choice: a public execution, or participation in an experimental mission that will send her into space, into a black hole known as the Mass.
+She chooses the Mass, opting to face its fathomless depth and loneliness rather than hurt the morale of her weary community back home.
+Collapsing and expanding myth and reality, Event Horizon is an exquisite existential novel, dark as deep space, and woven with reflections on oppression, solidarity, trauma and loss.

 ‘The Singularity, the second novel (and first to be published in English) by Balsam Karam … is evidence of the unique genius of human creativity….
 Language is at the heart of The Singularity, moving as it does from chaos and cacophony to the simple purity of a single voice, which is one measure of its brilliance and its beauty.’